Murder of Syeid Alam: Background

 The headless body of 33-year-old Allenstown man Syeid Alam was found by a Queensland State Emergency Service volunteer in Sydney Gully near Macalister Street in the Rockhampton suburb of Park Avenue on 16 April 2016.
 His head was found nearby wrapped in jeans.

 Eleven days prior to Alam's body being found, his wife reported him missing after becoming concerned when he failed to return from a fishing trip to the gully which flows into the nearby Fitzroy River, a short distance from the Fitzroy River Barrage.
 He had been last seen by his wife on 5 April 2016.
-Alam's black Toyota Camry, was found in a nearby street on 7 April 2016.
+Alam's black Toyota Camry, was found on a nearby street on 7 April 2016.

 Following the discovery of Alam's decapitated body and a suspected murder weapon, the Queensland Police Service treated his death as suspicious and appealed to the public for information, particularly those who may have been in or around the riverbank in Park Avenue.

 Police also dismissed suggestions by some of the local media that a crocodile had been involved in Alam's death.

-Property identified as that belonging to Alam was found downstream near a boat ramp off Reaney Street in Berserker on 19 April 2016.
+Property identified as belonging to Alam was found downstream near a boat ramp off Reaney Street in Berserker on 19 April 2016.

 Alam's funeral was held on 20 April 2016.
 At the time of his death, Alam was a father of two with his wife pregnant with his third child.
 The family had lived in Rockhampton for about four years after arriving in Australia from Burma.

 On 4 May 2016, police established a crime scene at a Dean Street property in Berserker as they examined the property in connection with Alam's suspected murder, which included the use of dog squads.